The decision was made in March. Staff were not told until 1 July. We have filed an FOI request and you can follow it.

 Key facts

 The council's total funding gap is £91.757 million over the medium-term financial plan.
-Closing the aviary saves £60,000 a year.
-That is 0.065% of the gap.
+The aviary costs £80,750 a year to run.
+The council stated the saving as £60,000.
+Either way, it is less than 0.1% of the funding gap.

 The council announced a £106 million Marine Lake Events Centre in June 2026.
 The aviary's annual operating cost is 0.057% of that figure.